-How to Keep Rabbits Out of Your Garden Naturally was created out of a simple question asked in a gardening group I belong to.
-I had no idea there were so many ways to keep those pesky vegetable lovers from eating your hard-earned bounty.
-I knew you would love to know the answers too.
+How to Keep Rabbits Out of Your Garden Naturally was created from a simple question asked in a gardening group.
+I had no idea there were so many ways to keep rabbits from eating your hard-earned bounty.

-What I loved about the solutions, was that the gardeners decided to live in harmony with nature.
-They came up with creative solutions that would protect their bounty, yet cause no harm to the rabbits.
+What I loved about the solutions was that the gardeners decided to live in harmony with nature.
+They came up with humane ways to protect their tender plants yet cause no harm to the rabbits.

 Here’s How to Keep Rabbits Out of Your Garden Naturally:

 Remove Brush Piles, Branches, and Leaves

 One of the first things to do when you’re looking for ideas on how to keep rabbits out of your garden is to remove their shelter.

 Rabbits don’t like to travel too far from their protective coverage.